 Does USC offer summer programs for high school students?

 Yes!
-We offer a 4-week summer programs for rising high school sophomores – seniors.
-To learn more about the specific programs being offered and how to apply, please click here.
+We offer a four-week summer programs for rising high school sophomores – seniors.
+Learn more about the specific programs being offered and how to apply.

 I am high school theatre teacher/director and would like to set up a visit to your school or have you visit our campus.
 What is available?

 How many productions does the department produce per year?

 Our typical main stage season will include about 25 productions a year that will be double-cast to maximize opportunities for our students.
 These productions, with the exception of the spring musical, are only available to SDA majors and minors.
 In addition, our students will produce about 10 Independent Student Productions (ISPs) a year.
 ISPs are non-unit bearing and are open to all students in the university.

 Do you have a showcase for graduating actors?

 Currently, there is a curricular showcase available only to students in the BFA in Acting for Stage, Screen and New Media program during the spring semester of their senior year.

 Are freshmen and non-majors allowed to perform in productions?

 Our main stage productions are available exclusively for our majors and minors with the exception of our spring musical, which is open to all USC students.
 Freshmen are also not allowed to audition during their first semester at USC.
 We encourage students to take the fall semester of their freshmen year as a transition period to learn what it means to be in college and at USC.